BourgoisMickael/aws-console-autofill-delete/README.md

 More services are to come.
 You can open an issue or contribute if you'd like a service to be implemented.

+Sometimes AWS updates their interfaces and the extension might stop working for some services.
+If this is the case, let me know so I can update the extension.

 <br/>

 # Description